-On this page you’ll find an overview of all the resources I use in my daily life as an entrepreneur, writer, teacher.
+On this page you’ll find an overview of all the tools, apps, and resources I use in my daily life as an entrepreneur, writer, teacher.
 I’ve added every single thing that someone has asked about in the past.

 If you’re missing anything on this page, and want to know about the gear/apps I use, let me know.

 - Audible (FREE trial plus get 2 free books) — When I drive, walk, or bike, I like to listen to audiobooks with Audible.
 Maybe you miss some information, but studies have shown that audiobooks are also effective in acquiring knowledge.
 I prefer audiobooks over podcasts because they are more in-depth.

 - Pocket — My go-to app for storing articles that I find interesting or need for research.